LVIA & Landscape Design for Residential Development

 Services: Landscape / Graphics

-Both schemes received planning consent in January 2019 and received positive comments from the Landscape Officer at Sedgemoor District Council
+Both schemes were granted planning consent in January 2019 and received positive comments from the Landscape Officer at Sedgemoor District Council

-The Landmark Practice were involved from the outset of the projects and early opportunities and constraints advice was provided to the client and design team.
-This ensured that the developments provide high quality schemes that are sensitive to the village edge, respecting views to and from the sites and conserving the local landscape character, including the setting of the Conservation Area.
+The Landmark Practice was involved from project inception an was therefore able to provide early opportunities and constraints advice to the client and design team.
+This ensured that the residential schemes respond well to the exiting settlement and site features, providing high quality schemes that are sensitive to the village edge location and preserve visual amenity.

 Public open spaces were strategically incorporated into the layouts to create a ‘green gateway’ to the village and conserve the Conservation Area setting.
-The open spaces will be attractive and multi-functional, incorporating drainage basins, footpaths, areas of play, wildlife habitat and amenity planting.
-Tree and shrub planting is proposed throughout the development to integrate the development in to its surrounds, protect the amenity of local residents and enhance the existing vegetation pattern.
+The open spaces were designed to be attractive and multi-functional, incorporating drainage basins, footpaths, areas of play, wildlife habitat and amenity planting.
+The schemes also presented an opportunity to include areas of new orchard, comprising local cider apple and pear varieties, a landscape feature which is typical of the area.

 “Strongvox Homes have used The Landmark Practice for landscape design and assessment at a number of sites in our region.
 The practice establishes very good working relations with Local Authorities, which helps us to reach agreement on specifications for public open space, play equipment and other aspects of landscape design and assessment.
 This means that critical points of agreement can be reached, which limits uncertainty and the need for landscape planning conditions post planning permission.
 Landmark works well within our project teams and always delivers on time, often to tight planning programmes.
 I can strongly recommend the practice.”